chetanchoudhary/code_context_compiler/README.md

 By using Code Context Compiler to prepare your project data, you can enhance the effectiveness of AI-powered code analysis, documentation generation, code review assistance, and other AI-driven development tools.

+## LLM-Friendly Output

+Code Context Compiler generates output that is specifically designed to be easily understood by Large Language Models (LLMs).
+Each compiled output includes:

+1. A comprehensive prompt at the beginning of the file, explaining:
+   - The structure of the document
+   - How to interpret file markers
+   - The presence and meaning of masked sensitive information
+   - Guidelines for analyzing the code

+2. Clear file demarcation using "File: " prefixes before each file's content.

+3. Consistent formatting across all files in the project.

+This structure allows LLMs to easily parse and understand the entire project context, making it ideal for tasks such as:

+- Code analysis and review
+- Documentation generation
+- Answering questions about the project structure and functionality
+- Identifying patterns and potential improvements across the codebase

+When using the JSON or YAML output formats, the LLM prompt is included as a separate field, making it even easier for automated systems to leverage this information.

 ## Installation

 ## Using Pip